-- Operating system must be Microsoft[®] Windows[®] XP or Windows[®] 2000. - CPU must be at least Pentium 3 / 300 MHz or AMD K6 / 300 MHz (or equivalent) with at least 128 MB of memory, and your monitor must be able to display a minimum resolution of 800x600. - An RS-232C port connector is necessary for graphical output.
+- Operating system must be Windows® Vista.
+Windows® XP, Windows® 2000, Windows® Millennium Edition, Windows® 98 Second Edition, or Windows® NT 4.0 (Service pack 6). - CPU must be at least Pentium 3 / 300 MHz or AMD K6/300 MHz (or equivalent) with at least 128 MB of memory, and your monitor must be able to display a minimum resolution of 800x600. - An RS-232C port connector is necessary for graphical output.
 Refer to the operating instructions and/or the PC manufacturer for more information on making the proper port settings. - System must have internet access.

-• Connect your computer to the RS-232C jack on the rear panel of the receiver.
+Connect your computer to the RS-232C jack on the rear panel of the receiver.